Sefiraat/Netheopoiesis/README.md

 you discover one, so watch out for in-game feedback, for example black particles mean the plants cannot breed, so you best stop trying!

+*Hint: Breeding a purifying seed with another of the same type is a good way to discover new seeds each time you find a new one*

 ## Future Development

 We had a lot of ideas for what we wanted to do here, but needed to keep the scope reasonable to ensure a completed product would be ready for the end of the Jam, so here are a list of our planned features after the results of the Jam:

-- A plant or generation method for every overworld-only item
+- A plant or other generation method for every overworld-only item
 - Transformation of lava within the Nether to water
-- Possible spawning of structures in purified areas
+- Legitimate sky access in the most purified areas

+## Credits

+Big thank goes to GentlemanCheesy#2225 who made all the heads used in this addon.
+He made them in a very short time frame and, for those who may not know, each color and each shade as they grow had to be their own texture!